cloudant/openxc-js/README.md

 ## Installation

-Application can be installed fron the [Chrome WebStore](https://chrome.google.com/webstore/detail/openxc-can/jldhcpgdjpimnbdhhhgiajcdefciljhg)
+Application can be installed from the [Chrome WebStore](https://chrome.google.com/webstore/detail/openxc-can/jldhcpgdjpimnbdhhhgiajcdefciljhg).
+Click link to install.

 ## Configuration